nowy/examples-fe/README.md

 ## Running an example app

-To start the development server run `npx nx serve [app-name]` (e.g. `nx serve router-auth`).
+To start the development server run `npx nx serve [app-name]` (e.g. `nx serve routing`).
 Open your browser and navigate to the URL provided in the terminal.
 Happy coding!